-Mutual judicial assistance (MJA) is an agreement between two or more countries for the purpose of gathering and exchanging information in an attempt to enforce public or criminal laws [20].
-Judicial assistance between states is a necessity in light of the increasing international dimension of criminal phenomena [21].
-A request for

-Mutual judicial assistance is commonly used to formally gather evidence to build a case against a suspect in a trail, especially when he resides in a foreign jurisdiction.
-MJA is an aspect of international cooperation.
-It is contained under Section 91of the cyber law.
-However, the law also makes way for the application of cooperation agreements and as such, the law does not intend to create a separate regime on mutual judicial assistance except in cases where there are no agreements between Cameroon and the requesting nation [22]
+Mutual judicial assistance (MJA) is an agreement between two or more countries to gather and exchange information in an attempt to enforce public or criminal laws [20].
+Judicial assistance between states is necessary in light of the increasing international dimension of criminal phenomena [21].
+A request for Mutual Judicial Assistance is commonly used to formally gather evidence to build a case against a suspect in a trial, mainly when he resides in a foreign jurisdiction.
+MJA is an aspect of international cooperation provided under Section 91 of the Cyber Law.
+However, the law also makes way for the application of cooperation agreements, and as such, the law does not intend to create a separate regime on mutual judicial assistance except in cases where there are no agreements between Cameroon and a requesting nation [22].